tobiheim/teams-health-feature-monitoring/README.md

   - [License](#license)
   - [Contact](#contact)

 ## About The Project

+The project includes a simple Power Automate solution to stay informated about the Microsoft Teams Service Health status and upcoming changes to the service that may require admininstrator or end user attention.

 ![Solution Image](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/main_img.png)

-The project includes a simple Power Automate solution to stay informated about the Microsoft Teams Service Health status and upcoming changes to service that may require admininstrator attention.
-The flow will fetch every 20 Minutes the latest updates of the Office 365 Service Health and the Message Center using the Office 365 Management API.
+The flow will fetch every **20 Minutes** the latest updates of the Office 365 Service Health and the Message Center using the Office 365 Management API and post them to Teams (if required) and store the information to SharePoint lists.

 ### Built With

 * [Power Automate](https://us.flow.microsoft.com/)
 * SharePoint Online Lists

 ## Getting Started

 To get a local copy up and running follow these simple steps.

 ### Prerequisites